Something old, something new, something beastly and something blue... We take a ghostly tour with author of Haunted Peterborough, Stuart Orme

 ‘It’s an old building, and you get to know its sounds,’ says Stuart Orme.
 ‘But every once in while when I’m here in the evening on my own I’ll hear someone walking around upstairs.
 It’s just as if there were a visitor or a colleague up there – and yet I know damn well I’m the only one here…’

 ‘As a historian, I’m always interested in how history can be used to verify these stories, or indeed how the stories can be used to verify history.
 I definitely think there’s something here – I’ve experienced things inside the building which I can’t quite explain.’
 The Halloween period sees a host of ghost-related events for the public to enjoy, ranging from Hammer-horror style theatricals to the more traditional ghost walks.
-One of the more serious – definitely not for the faint-hearted – will allow members of the public to become ghost hunters themselves – in the Museum, after dark, on Halloween night.
+One of the more serious – definitely not for the faint-hearted – allows members of the public to become ghost hunters themselves – in the Museum, after dark, on Halloween night.

-‘It runs from 11.30pm to about 4am the next morning and starts with a candlelit tour of the Museum, then evolves into a real, live ghost hunt.
+‘It ran from 11.30pm to about 4am the next morning and starts with a candlelit tour of the Museum, then evolves into a real, live ghost hunt.
 We don’t set anything up, we just provide the ghost-hunting equipment and talk them through the basics of it, and generally speaking we get something happening to someone during the course of the evening!’

 One of the most recent sightings – and easily one of the most startling – was witnessed by Stuart himself